 He said preparing for optimization in this way means “thinking about your exit strategy even on your way in” to using cloud services, which can seem counterintuitive.

-Case in point: Microsoft Azure’s issuance of credits to corporate customers based on their Microsoft product spend levels.
+Beyond these technological solutions, there are other ways to optimize costs as well.
+For example, Microsoft Azure’s issuance of credits to corporate customers based on their Microsoft product spend levels might influence a “smart cloud” strategy.

 “A company may want to set itself up today to use AWS for certain functionality with the ability to use available Microsoft credits in mind,” said McCallum.